stringparser/parth/readme.md

 ### parth properties

- - `regex`: an array of carefully ordered regexes
+ - `store`: all paths set for match are here
- - `regex.master`: regex aggregating what was learned
+ - `regex`: array of carefully ordered regexes
- - `store.children`: all paths seted for match are here
+ - `regex.master`: regex aggregating with all learned

 ## why